 Organic meat doesn’t have added hormones or any antibiotics.
 Any label that makes all three claims is trying to crowd out it’s competitors.

 “Free range” chickens can be raised in crowded houses.
 Free-range chicken only needs to have “access” to the outdoors to qualify for this label claim.
 Many larger-scale poultry operations raising hundreds or thousands of birds in a single structure can qualify for this claim by putting a hole in the side of their building.
-(Read the standard here.)
+There is a big difference between free range vs pasture raised chicken (Read the standard here.)

 Feedlot beef can still be “grass fed.”
 In 2016, the AMS— a branch of the USDA—withdrew their grass-fed verification standards.
 This means that the U.S. government no longer verifies this claim, so any cow that’s eaten any amount of grass—which is just about every cow ever—can be called “grass fed.”
 There are no rules about living space, grain consumption, etc. (Read more here.)